160778213-myseneca/CSN400-Capstone/Checkpoint7/README.md

 Each network card on a device is assigned a specific code called a MAC address that helps in network identification.
 Each device has a 12-digit unique code that is used to guarantee data is transmitted to the proper device on the network.
 It functions as your device's local network equivalent of a postal address.

 Can you find the MAC addresses of your Network Interface Cards in Azure Portal?
 How?
+Yes, you can find it.
+In Azure portal, you can search up Network Interfaces, then select the NIC that of the VM that you want to find the MAC addresss of, then go to Properties, and it should be at the top.

 ### Part D - Azure Cost Analysis Charts